domschrei/mallob/README.md

 For running Mallob on distributed clusters, please also consult [the scripts and documentation from our Euro-Par 2022 software artifact](https://doi.org/10.6084/m9.figshare.20000642) as well as the user documentation of your particular cluster.

-## Solve a single SAT instance
+## Solve a single problem

-Use Mallob option `-mono=$PATH_TO_CNF` where `$PATH_TO_CNF` is the path and file name of the formula to solve (DIMACS CNF format, possibly with .xz or .lzma compression).
+Use Mallob option `-mono=$PROBLEM_FILE` where `$PROBLEM_FILE` is the path and file name of the problem to solve (DIMACS CNF format, possibly with .xz or .lzma compression, for SAT; whitespace-separated plain text file for K-Means).
+Specify the application of this instance with `-mono-app=sat` or `-mono-app=kmeans`.

 In this mode, all processes participate in solving, overhead is minimal, and Mallob terminates immediately after the job has been processed.

 ## Solve multiple instances in an orchestrated manner